refraction-ray/realspace-RG/README.md

 where 80 should be the number of lines in inputfile **plus 1**, and 4 is the number of total nodes you want to utilize.
 To submit the task, just use `sbatch -N 4 run.sh` .

 If one want to utilize the massive data with `-d` option for each disorder configuration, one should utilize the python3 script in `utils/` to merge files and generate simple data report for further regression or visulization analysis.
+One may need further hack on the python script to make it suitable for certain type of filename.

 For more scripts in mathematica to generate input files and extract content from output files, together with some basic critical behavior analysis, see `utils/`.